By Lee Foster

 Your adventures will be serendipitous, depending on what you see.
 That’s the essence of this nature adventure.

-As you talk with rangers and observe, many aspects of this intriguing migration become apparent.
+As you talk with rangers and observers, many aspects of this intriguing migrating waterfowl scene become apparent.

 Rice crops thrive in the region each year before the migration period.
 Farmers then flood the fields after harvest.
 The words you hear are “man-made marshes” and “managed seasonal wetlands.”
-Cooperation between rice farmers and the NWRS (National Wildlife Refuge System) is critical.
+Consequently, cooperation between rice farmers and the NWRS (National Wildlife Refuge System) is critical.

 Migrating waterfowl eat the remaining straw in the rice fields and the wasted, dropped rice.
-Waterfowl fertilize the rice fields.
+Waterfowl fertilize the rice fields with their nitrogen-rich excrement.
 This becomes a symbiotic, mutually-beneficial arrangement, rather than “depredation” from the perspective of the rice farmers.

 Prior to the rice agriculture period, waterfowl that migrated here fed on grass in the wetlands.
 But over 90% of the natural wetlands has disappeared, mainly for agricultural use.
 The Gray Lodge area presents the most celebrated pristine wetlands remaining.

-Several million migrating waterfowl were present during my visits.
+Several million migrating waterfowl were present in the wetlands west of Sutter Buttes during my visits.
 They included ducks such as pintails, mallards, gadwall, and wigeons.
 Among the geese, I saw snow geese, Ross’s geese, and white-fronted geese.
 I also saw exotics, such as 51-inch-tall Tundra Swans.

 The Migration Pattern

-The birds are coming here from the Arctic and from Canada.
+The birds come here each autumn from the Arctic and from Canada.
 The geese tend to summer in the Arctic.
-Many of the ducks come from the prairies pothole wetlands of Canada.
-Some birds arrive here from Russia, including the Aleutian goose, a subspecies of the cackling goose.
+On the other hand, many of the ducks come from the prairie pothole wetlands of Canada.
+However, some birds arrive here from Russia, including the Aleutian goose, a subspecies of the cackling goose.

 (My family, the ranching branch of my Lyons/Mape family in Modesto, has helped save this Aleutian goose from extinction, cooperating with the National Wildlife Service on their Mapes Ranch property.
 Enlightened land management practices saved this species.
 That is a good news environment story that I hope to write about.)

 The people who love wildlife and nurture wildlife tourism in California have an informational website, California Watchable Wildlife.
-This website is excellent for trip planning.
+That website is excellent for trip planning.
 See details below.

 Wildlife Watching in California

 Wildlife watching in California can become a worthwhile lifetime pursuit.
-Folks, including kids, who have a joyous primordial experience of wildlife will later vote to fund and conserve it.
-When you love something, you will protect it.
+Folks, including kids, who have a joyous primordial experience of wildlife, will later vote to fund and conserve it.
+Above all, when you love something, you will protect it.

 Family bonds across the generations deepen with the shared joy of wildlife encounters.
-Anyone, of any age and physical dexterity, who is willing and able to sit in a car, can enjoy migrating bird wildlife along the three auto routes at these refuges.
+To sum up, anyone, of any age and physical dexterity, who is willing and able to sit in a car, can participate.
+All will enjoy migrating bird wildlife along the three auto routes at these refuges.
 California has done more than many other destinations in my experience to preserve its extraordinary natural environment.

 If You Go: